Looking for Something?

 Slow Cooker Carolina Pulled Pork

-A budget friendly twist on a traditional Carolina pulled pork recipe using Country Style pork ribs!
-A tangy vinegar based sauce coats the pork while pickled banana peppers bring just the right amount of heat.
+A budget friendly twist on a traditional Carolina pulled pork recipe using Country Style pork ribs with a tangy vinegar based sauce!

 Print Recipe Pin Recipe